WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Unresolved Issues

-* Should more standard color spaces be added?
-We must strike a balance between providing useful interoperable options and avoiding an over-spec'ing.
-Risk associated with over-spec'ing include: high implementation burden, compatibility risks, shipping is forever.
-Suggestions for additional color spaces include:
-    * DCI-P3 or Apple's P3 (8bpc possibly 10bpc?).
-One of the appeals of P3 is to match the media query API (c.f. https://drafts.csswg.org/mediaqueries-4/#color-gamut).
-It also offers a reasonable halfway compromise between sRGB and rec-2020, and it is a good match for some current display profiles.
-    * 8bpc rec-2020, with gamma compression.
-This color space uses the same gamma curve as sRGB, so it is convenient to support on current GPUs.
-Would offer wide gamut with low memory cost.
-There are concerns that this space may be of limited usefulness due to potential banding issues, since the gamut is so wide.
-    * A space based on AdobeRGB with 8bpc (can't "Adobe" in the name).
-This space would be close to the display profile spaces of many current displays.
-Could use the same primaries as AdobeRGB with the gamma curve of sRGB for ease of implementation.

-* Should non-standard color spaces use vendor prefixes to avoid compatibility issues or name clashes?

 * Should black level compensation be implied in "linear spaces", such that (0,0,0) always represents absolute black in linear color values?

-* Should linear-rec-2020 or non-standard color spaces be allowed to operate outside of the [0,1] range in 2D canvases?
+* Should float16 pixelFormat get clamped to the [0,1] range at any stage of the pipeline?
 The current definitions of compositing and blending modes were not designed with this in mind.

 * Should it be possible to specify the color space parameter as an array representing a fallback list?
-Example: <code>canvas.getContext('2d', {colospace: ["p3", "linear-rec-2020"]});</code> would mean use p3 if possible; if not fallback to linear-rec-2020.
+Example: <code>canvas.getContext('2d', {colorSpace: ["p3", "rec2020"]});</code> would mean use p3 if possible; if not supported, try rec2020; and if rec2020 is not supported, fallback to srgb, which is the default.
 Since color spaces are already feature detectable, this would be a convenience feature.
+Same question applies to pixelFormats.

 * Should we support custom color spaces based on ICC profiles?
 Would offer ultimate flexibility.
-Would be hard to make implementations as efficient as built-in color spaces, in particular for compositing in linear space.
-Referencing a remote ICC profile may be problematic because getContext() is synchronous.
-Could solve that by taking the profile arg as an ArrayBuffer (created from an ICC file Blob) rather than a URI for specifying the ICC profile file.
+Would be hard to make implementations as efficient as built-in color spaces, in particular for implement linearPixelMath for profiles that have arbitrary transfer curves.
-    * Tenative resolution: Not for now.
-This would be very hard to implement efficiently, and there are potential interop issues with ICC support.

 ## Proposal History

 This propsal was originally incubated in the WHATWG github issue tracker and incorporates feedback that was provided in the following thread: https://github.com/whatwg/html/issues/299

 This proposal was further discussed in the Khronos WebGL working group, with the participation of engineers from Apple, Google, Microsoft, Mozilla, Nvidia, and others.

 The current venue for discussing this proposal is a [W3C WICG Discourse thread](https://discourse.wicg.io/t/canvas-color-spaces-wide-gamut-and-high-bit-depth-rendering/1505)